direktiv/vorteil.github.io/docs/getting-started/running-your-application/start-golang/index.md

 Server is Starting
 ```

-Now since we are running on a local non-bridged hypervisor our IP will be [http://localhost7474/](http://localhost7474/).
+Now since we are running on a local non-bridged hypervisor our IP will be [http://localhost:7474/](http://localhost:7474/).

 Visiting this URL in your browser should serve you a blank page with text that says “Hello, !”.
 To see the full functionality of our little web server we can simply change to URL to [http://localhost:7474/Vorteil](http://localhost:7474/Vorteil), and now we will be displayed with text that says “Hello, Vorteil!”.

 That’s it.
-We have successfully written a Go web server, created a Vorteil project, configured the project to work with our web server and, tested our web server running on Vorteil.
+We have successfully written a Go web server, created a Vorteil project, configured the project to work with our web server, and tested our web server running on Vorteil.